 This provision was cited in the 2020 judgment.
 The language of the provision is very delicate.
 It does not contradict the courts’ earlier rulings that trademark registrations do not necessarily prove ownership of copyrights, but only confirmed that the trademark holder “was an interested party”.
 Nonetheless, it clearly confirmed the evidentiary value of prior trademark registrations in proving copyright ownership claims, rather than denying it completely.

-- In addition to the prior US trademark registration, Gregory provided additional evidence relating to Gregory’s acquisition of the copyrighted work and prior use of the work in US.
+- In addition to the prior US trademark registration, Gregory provided additional evidence relating to Gregory’s acquisition of the copyrighted work and prior use of the work in the US.

 Comparison with previous cases